JanSafronov/FibonatixQueue/README.md

 I recommend to use httprepl utility for testing and using the api directly in the terminal.

 Also the terminal can be used for connection string and password and redirection to Swagger.

+## Copyright
+We do not want anyone to see our source code, but if for any reason our code is stolen or otherwise obtained, we want to have a license that does not allow disclosure of any kind.